rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* *Holmes, R. M.*, Zika, J.D., Griffies, S.M., Hogg, A. McC., Kiss, A.E. and England, M.H.: The geography of numerical mixing in a suite of global ocean models.
+Submitted to the **Journal of Advances in Modeling Earth Systems**.

 * Bladwell, C., *Holmes, R. M.* and Zika, J.: Internal salt content: a useful framework for understanding the oceanic branch of the water cycle.
 Submitted to the **Journal of Physical Oceanography**.